 and there are two files. load1

 to load the data.
 The tables in the second file (especially

 rawMaterials table) have a lot of data.
-You may want to use
+Only Query #11

 If you want to see if your query responses are correct, you can look at